salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 ### Embedding Learned Models as Constraints in the Optimization Model

-### Embedding Learned Models as Constraints in the Optimization Model

 To incorporate complex, nonlinear constraints into the optimization process, a dynamic adjustment method is used.
 Instead of directly integrating these constraints into the linear programming model, the approach involves:

 1. **Initial Solution**: Generate an initial solution based on the optimization model.